usdot-jpo-ode/jpo-cvmanager/README.md

 - WZDX_ENDPOINT: WZDX datafeed enpoint.
 - WZDX_API_KEY: API key for the WZDX datafeed.
 - TIMEZONE: Timezone to be used for the API.
+- GOOGLE_APPLICATION_CREDENTIALS: Path to the GCP service account credentials file.
+Attached as a volume to the CV manager API service.

 <b>PostgreSQL Variables</b>